centre-for-virus-research/CVR-Course-2026/docs/Consensus.md

 ```

 ***
-**Question 2** - how many variants/mutations are in this file?
+**Question 2** - how many variants/mutations are in the new S1_variants50.tsv file?
 Is it more or less than before?
 Why?
 ***

 Next, lets decrease the frequency to 0.005 (0.5%):